ActionProjects/Actions/actions/pages/theSuits/filed/case2.20-cv-029565-MLCF-DPC/order.md

 fanciful and underdeveloped.

-C. Redressability
+##### C. Redressability

 Likewise, it is unlikely that any injuries Dumas has alleged

-are redressable by “a properly framed judicial decree.”
-See RICHARD
+are redressable by

+> “a properly framed judicial decree.”
-H. FALLON, JR. ET AL., HART AND WECHSLER’S THE FEDERAL COURTS AND THE FEDERAL
+*~ See RICHARD H. FALLON, JR. ET AL., HART AND WECHSLER’S THE FEDERAL COURTS AND THE FEDERAL SYSTEM 101 (7th ed.
+2015)*.

+For

+**one,**

-SYSTEM 101 (7th ed.
-2015).
-For one, it is extremely doubtful that
+it is extremely doubtful that

 a federal district judge may lawfully enjoin a constitutionally

 mandated presidential election.
 Moreover, it is doubtful that any

-Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 4 of 5
+***Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 5 of 5***

-5
+**5**

 retroactive relief could redress Dumas’s disenfranchisement in

 this year’s election.

-* * *
+<p align="center">* * *</p>

-“No principle is more fundamental to the judiciary’s proper

-role in our system of government than the constitutional limitation

-of federal-court jurisdiction to actual cases or controversies.”
+> “No principle is more fundamental to the judiciary’s proper role in our system of government than the constitutional limitation of federal-court jurisdiction to actual cases or controversies.”

-Simon, 426 U.S. at 37.
+*~ Simon, 426 U.S. at 37.*

 Equally fundamental to our system of

 government are the quadrennial national elections in which we elect

-“a President of the United States of America.”
-See U.S. CONST.
+> “a President of the United States of America.”

-art.
-II, § 1.
+*~ See U.S. CONST. art.
+II, § 1.*

 With few exceptions, and for good reason, the

 criteria for determining the manner in which eligible individuals